bolt/boltforms/readme.md

 Template with data
 ------------------

 You can also add parameters to the BoltForms invocation in Twig.
-In this case the value for the field "textfieldname" will be preset "fieldvalue"
+In this case the value for the field "textfieldname" will be pre-set "fieldvalue"

 ```twig
 {{ boltforms('formname', 'Some text before the form', 'After the form', { textfieldname: "fieldvalue"}) }}